LenneDalben/StardewValleyModsGPL/Artisan Equipment for Sale/[STF] Artisan Equipment for Sale/Artisan Equipment for Sale Readme.txt

 |   Machine        | Purchase Price | Requirements
 Recycling Machine  |      5500      | Learn recipe and 5 hearts with Willy
 Worm Bin           |      6925      | Learn recipe and 6 hearts with Willy

-Oh, hello, you made it down here.
-You see, I had a brief fix to remove 2 square brackets from default.json and add them in mail.json, and of course, updating the version numbers in the 2 manifest.json files (for MFM and for STF).
-I doubted Nexus would let these small edits go by, because they are known for "eating" small edits to text files.
-In order to ensure (hope, really) that this update makes it to Nexus instead of getting lost to the void, I'm adding this blurb here.